In this Guide

 Be on the lookout for special pressurizing technologies, which can help compensate for low-flow systems.

 It’s also a good idea to take your bathroom into consideration.
-You don’t want to spend time shopping for the perfect shower head only to find that it doesn’t fit.
+You don’t want to spend time shopping for the perfect product only to find that it doesn’t fit.
 Make sure you get measurements for your current shower fittings, so you’ll know whether you’ll need new brackets or flanges when you buy your new shower head.

 The angle of your shower head will also influence your shopping decision.
 You’ll want to accommodate for height, too, keeping in mind all the members of your household.